EricTay1997/ML-Review/modern/09_attention_transformers/notes.md

 - I don't believe that we have a good idea of what these linear layers are doing, although [this video](https://www.youtube.com/watch?v=9-Jl0dxWQs8&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=8) provides some useful intuition.
 - Potentially unanswered question: Why do we need the MLP layers?
 What does it do that the attention heads cannot?

+## Additional details
+- Residual connections
+  - This helps to mitigate the vanishing gradients problem.
+  - This also helps us think of transfomers as "adding to the residual stream"
+- Layer Normalization
+  - This tends to stabilize the network and reduces the training time
+  - We don't use batch normalization here because batches tend to be small for language tasks
+- Initialization
+  - GPT2 initializes weights with and SD of 0.02, and scales weights of residual layers by $1/\sqrt{N}$, to account for the accumulation on the residual path.
+  - ToDo: To understand this better.
-## Learning-Rate Warm Up
+- Learning-Rate Warm Up
   - When training a transformer, we usually gradually increase the learning rate from 0 on to our originally specified learning rate in the first few iterations.
   - Explanations
     - Adam uses the bias correction factors which however can lead to a higher variance in the adaptive learning rate during the first iterations.
 Improved optimizers like RAdam have been shown to overcome this issue.
     - The iteratively applied Layer Normalization across layers can lead to very high gradients during the first iterations, which can be solved by using Pre-Layer Normalization.

 ## Extensions